 The Lord said also to me in the days of Josiah the king: “Have you seen what backsliding Israel has done?
 She has gone up on every high mountain and under every green tree, and there played the harlot.
 And I said, after she had done all these things, ‘Return to Me.’
 But she did not return.
 And her treacherous sister Judah saw it.
 Then I saw that for all the causes for which backsliding Israel had committed adultery, I had put her away and given her a certificate of divorce; yet her treacherous sister Judah did not fear, but went and played the harlot also.
 So it came to pass, through her casual harlotry, that she defiled the land and committed adultery with stones and trees.
 And yet for all this her treacherous sister Judah has not turned to Me with her whole heart, but in pretense,” says the Lord (Jeremiah 3:6-10, NKJV).

-Jeremiah 3:8 states that God had given Israel a “writ of divorce”.
-The word for divorce in Hebrew is kĕriythuwth and it comes from the root word karath which means to cut off.
-It also means to “cut a covenant”.
+Jeremiah 3:8 states that God had given Israel a “writ of divorce.”
+The word for divorce in Hebrew is kĕriythuwth, and it comes from the root word karath, which means to cut off.
+It also means to “cut a covenant.”
 So God is saying he is cutting his covenant with Israel.
 This is serious!
 He had sent Israel away and cut her off from Him.
 The nation He had called to be holy, to be an example to the world, was now so far away from God, He wanted nothing to do with them.
-He not only removed His hand of blessing (Jeremiah 3:3) but He removed them from His presence.
-This is Canada!
-This is the USA!
+He not only removed His hand of blessing (Jeremiah 3:3), but He removed them from His presence.
 Yet Judah, seeing Israel cut off from God’s presence, did not fear losing their relationship with God and followed Israel into sin.
-This is now the U.K. and every other Christian country that has said no to God.
+This is what Canada, the U.S.A., the U.K. and every other Christian country that has said no to God risks.
 It is every person who has said no to God.
-If you don’t want Him in your life, He will not suffer your presence and He will remove Himself from you.
+If you don’t want Him in your life, He will not suffer your presence, and He will remove Himself from you.
 But what happens when you realize your mistake?
 Judah pretended to repent of her disobedience and return to God.
 But God saw through Judah’s pretense of repentance and knew it wasn’t real.
 If confession is not followed by true repentance, God is not fooled.

-1. ACKNOWLEDGE YOUR INIQUITY
+ACKNOWLEDGE YOUR INIQUITY

-Did you happen to notice the main element to confession and repentance?
+Did you happen to notice the main element of confession and repentance?
 It is acknowledging your sin.
-When we acknowledge our sin before God and confess how we have erred against Him it should bring us to our knees in repentance.
+When we acknowledge our sin before God and confess how we have erred against Him, it should bring us to our knees in repentance.
 Repentance means turning away from your sin and never doing it again.
 One of the greatest gifts God gave us was sacrificing His Son so that we might be saved from eternal damnation.
 Jesus’ death resulted in our sins being forgiven - past, present and future.
-But our sin nature has not been taken away.
-We are still capable of sin.
+But our sinful nature has not been taken away.
+We are still capable of sinning.
 If you think you are righteous just because you have believed in Jesus as your Saviour, you are fooling yourself.
 Your belief in Jesus does not make you righteous.
 His forgiveness of your sins makes you righteous.